New Coffee Releases from Honduras

 Honduran producers also battle against coffee leaf rust, a fungal infection that leads to loss of leaves and prevents cherry development.
 It spreads quickly, and for smallholder farmers, which comprise 95% of coffee farmers in Honduras, it could mean total crop devastation.
 Little support to the farmers was given for a long time, leading them to take matters into their own hands.

-We are honored to highlight two different farmers furthering the quality growth across two different regions in Honduras.
+We are honored to highlight these coffee growers, furthering quality growth across different regions in Honduras.

-The first is Maria Isabel Reyes from the northern region of Santa Barbara who brings us a beautiful, washed blend of two well-known Central American varieties of Arabica - Pacas and Catuai.
+Maria Reyes from the northern region of Santa Barbara brings us a beautiful, washed blend of two well-known Central American varieties of Arabica - Pacas and Catuai.

 Region - Santa Barbara